2001 All-Ireland Senior Football Championship final: Meath

-Meath won the year's Leinster Championship, by virtue of victories against Westmeath, Kildare and Dublin, to seal their place in the All-Ireland quarter-final.
+Meath won the year's Leinster Senior Football Championship (SFC), by virtue of victories against Westmeath, Kildare and Dublin, to seal their place in an All-Ireland SFC quarter-final.

-Meath were drawn against Westmeath in the quarter-final and Galway were scheduled to play Roscommon; both of these fixtures were repeats of matches played in the provincial championships.
-There was no repeat of Galway's earlier defeat as they triumphed 0–14 to 1–05 (8 points) in Castlebar.
-Westmeath, who had lost to Meath by a single point in the Leinster Championship, were leading Meath by 9 points on 20 minutes but the game eventually finished a 2–12 (18 points) – 3–09 (18 points) draw (Meath score given first).
-Despite having Hank Traynor sent off, Meath won the replay 2–10 (16 points) – 0–11.
+Meath were drawn against Westmeath in that All-Ireland SFC quarter-final, and Galway were scheduled to play Roscommon; both of these fixtures were repeats of matches played in the provincial championships.
+There was no repeat of Galway's earlier defeat as they triumphed 0–14 to 1–5 (eight points) in Castlebar.
+Westmeath, who had lost to Meath by a single point in the Leinster SFC, were leading Meath by nine points on 20 minutes, but the game eventually finished a 2–12 (eighteen points) – 3–9 (eighteen points) draw (Meath score given first).
+Despite having Hank Traynor sent off, Meath won the replay 2–10 (sixteen points) – 0–11.

-Meath reached the final following a 2–14 (20 points) to 0–05 victory against the defending champions Kerry.
-Kerry, who started the game with all but 2 of the players who won the title the previous year, only managed to score a single point in the second half.
+Meath reached the All-Ireland SFC final following a 2–14 (twenty points) to 0–5 victory against the defending champions Kerry.
+Kerry, who started the game with all but two of the players who won the title the previous year, only managed to score a single point in the second half.
 Meath's line-up was unchanged from the previous round; only 2 players did not start the 1999 final.
-John McDermott scored Meath's first goal towards the end of the first half to give his side a 5-point lead at the break.
-The lead was extended to 11 points following 6 unanswered points at the beginning of the second half.
+John McDermott scored Meath's first goal towards the end of the first half to give his side a five-point lead at the break.
+The lead was extended to eleven points, following six unanswered points at the beginning of the second half.
 John Cullinane scored Meath's second goal in the 66th minute; an earlier goal was disallowed for an infringement on the square ball rule.
 Kerry's Éamonn Fitzmaurice was sent off late in the game.

 Pre-match

-Meath were expected to win their eighth All-Ireland senior football title.
+Meath were expected to win their eighth All-Ireland SFC title.

 Referee Michael Collins had also officiated Galway's semi-final match.

-Galway's hurlers contested the 2001 All-Ireland Senior Hurling Championship Final on 9 September, but lost to Tipperary.
-Dual player Alan Kerins, who played in the hurling final, was named as a substitute for the football final.
+Galway's hurlers contested the 2001 All-Ireland Senior Hurling Championship final on 9 September, but lost to Tipperary.
+Alan Kerins, a dual player who started the hurling final, was named as a substitute for the football final.
 The Galway and Tipperary managers complained about the condition of the Croke Park pitch following the hurling final; a few days later, Croke Park spokesman Danny Lynch stated every effort was being made to prepare the pitch for the football final.
 The new Hogan Stand of the stadium was under construction at the time.

 The build-up to the final was overshadowed by the September 11 attacks.
-The atmosphere in Galway and Meath was more muted than it would normally be leading up to an All-Ireland final.
+The atmosphere in Galway and Meath was more muted than it would normally be leading up to an All-Ireland SFC final.